brouberol/blog/content/reproducible-sqlite.md

 We'd need to cover all the ways we run the app:

-- running `make run`, which runs the app on the host, against the version of `sqlite` installed by the package manager
+- running `make run`, which runs the app on the host, against the version of `libsqlite3` installed by the package manager
-- running `make docker-run`, which runs the application in a docker container against the `sqlite` version available through the image OS package manager
+- running `make docker-run`, which runs the application in a docker container against the `libsqlite3` version available through the image OS package manager
-- running `make test` in CI (Github Actions), which runs the test against the `sqlite` version made available by the runner OS package manager
+- running `make test` in CI (Github Actions), which runs the test against the `libsqlite3` version made available by the runner OS package manager

 Compiling the sqlite source code into a shared library was made easy to do as [Simon Willison](https://simonwillison.net/) already [documented](https://til.simonwillison.net/sqlite/sqlite-version-macos-python) the process.